 To get my point across, please consider images 1-4, whereas the odd ones are taken from the editor and the even ones are in-game screenshots.

-Whenever a glyph pixel founds itself in a sub-pixel position it will be “rounded” to the closest integer value, which, in case of being around the center of the pixel, means it will appear in two places at once, yielding “chunky” and irregular glyphs (both letters and spaces) all over the text.
+Whenever a glyph pixel founds itself in a sub-pixel position it will be “rounded” to the closest integer value, which, in case of being around the center of the pixel, means it will appear in two places at once, yielding “chunky” and irregular glyphs (both in case of letters and spaces) all over the text.
 What’s worse, in case of dynamic text, the glyphs will change width and shape based on their (changing) position, which I find truly horrendous.

 2 Pixel Perfect Text Enforcer